eobaah/slackanda/README.md

 * [x] Connect with Bing API (WARNING!
 I’ll be exposing subscription key and as a stretch goal, I should have a solution to resolve this.
 Perhaps use local storage for the use to input their key in the browser).
 See example here (https://docs.microsoft.com/en-us/azure/cognitive-services/bing-image-search/tutorial-bing-image-search-single-page-app-source)
 * [x] Use a fetch API to update a page with new results without refreshing the browser.
 Make sure we handle errors with the request.
 * [x] Display results in the console and decide which information we want.
 Potential to use filter or map to get the exact data we need.
 However, make sure we assign an ID using the index of each element so we can retrieve them later.
-* [ ] Store the retrieved elements in an Array or Hash to be used for the carousel.
+* [x] Store the retrieved elements in an Array or Hash to be used for the carousel.
 Warning!
 It's not good practice to store random global variables... makes me miss react and redux.
 * [x] Once data is displayed, then we need to add an event listener to each image element so that clicking on the image opens a modal.
-* [ ] Inside the modal, the image clicked should be displayed.
+* [x] Inside the modal, the image clicked should be displayed.
 This means we have to remove the images previously displayed in the modal.
 * [x] Create left and right arrows in the modal.
-* [ ] Clicking on either the left or the right should access the object of images based on the main image displayed in the modal and decrease or increase the index, thus changing the image URL of the main image.
+* [x] Clicking on either the left or the right should access the object of images based on the main image displayed in the modal and decrease or increase the index, thus changing the image URL of the main image.
-* [ ] Handle errors for the beginning and end of the carousel
+* [x] Handle errors for the beginning and end of the carousel

 ## Tests

-* [ ] Write 3 unit tests for the Bing Search API to successfully retrieve results that contain images.
+* [ ] Write 3 unit tests for each of the characters using the Bing Search API to successfully retrieve results that contain images.
-* [ ] Test UI components (stretch) using headless browser tests

 ## Stretch

 * [x] Host site images on CDN
 * [x] Create fun logo using Photoshop
-* [ ] Preload images on landing page so they are cached to the browser for faster rendering.
+* [ ] When page loads, run script to preload images on landing page so they are cached to the browser for faster rendering.
+* [ ] Test UI components (stretch) using headless browser tests
 * [ ] Create a cool parallax effect
 * [ ] Display video in the background on landing page